-However, like an iceberg there’s lots going on beneath the surface of these trail running socks.
+However, like an iceberg, there’s lots going on beneath the surface here.
 The design and fine-gauge knitted material cradles the foot really well, regardless of the lack of left/right specificity, and the seams are entirely undetectable.

 As Darn Tough proudly proclaim at every opportunity, their socks are still made in Vermont, and they are constructed with lots of attention to detail and extremely well quality controlled.

 Available in cushioned (for extra bounce) and non-cushioned (superlight, with more trail feel) versions, these near-as-damn-it half-merino socks offer performance and comfort in equal measure.

 The wool brings various things to the party, all of which are very useful in a sports sock, including temperature regulation (providing warmth when you need it, but keeping you cool when things get hot – regardless of whether they’re wet or dry), antimicrobial properties (which keep the pong away), moisture-wicking and quick-drying capabilities.
 And for its part, the nylon supplies the robustness and durability – something that Darn Tough are confident enough about to offer a lifetime guarantee (opens in new tab).

 • RRP (twin pack): $16 (US) / £17 (UK)

 • Gender specificity: Unisex

 • Materials: Merino Wool (48%), Nylon (48%), Lycra Spandex 4%

 • Length: Ankle (no show)